Highly available SQLite cluster with embedded NATS JetStream.

 1. Installation

-- Download from releases page.
+Download the latest release from the GitHub releases page.

 1.1 Install from source